 As luck would have it, a young couple approached the nearest ticket taker, visibly upset.

 “I’d like to speak to your Manager.
 I demand a refund!
 This movie was so bad, my love clawed their eyes out!!
 Help me, Please!” the moviegoer barked, waving her ticket.
 Her partner’s face was pointed towards the sky with blood running from their eyes.
-Within minutes, I caught sight of the Manager as they walked over to the couple, along with a medical crew.
+Within will Iutes, I caught sight of the Manager as they walked over to the couple, with a medical crew.